 We’re all afraid.
 We fear for our lives.
 The only, the only way lives will be saved is to free everyone in ICE custody.”

 Jonny, Eduardo and other people in ICE detention are calling for eight demands from the jail, including providing N95 masks to every in custody, more transparency and communication, an end to transfers between housing units, and allowing for independent inspectors to conduct unannounced visits.

 List of demands from people in ICE custody at Yuba County Jail:

-- Promptly communicate updates about COVID-19 spread to community members in ICE custody immediately.
+Communicate updates about COVID-19 spread to community members in ICE custody immediately.

-Honor Judge Chhabria’s ruling that there be regular, immediate communication between ICE and Yuba County Jail
+Honor Judge Chhabria’s ruling that there be regular, immediate communication between ICE and Yuba County Jail.

-- Allow for an independent inspector to conduct unannounced inspections of conditions
+That the jail allow for an independent inspector to come conduct an unannounced inspection of conditions.

 Lucy Kang is a features reporter with KPFA Radio.
 Follow her on Twitter at @ThisIsLucyKang